ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## getOSKernelVersion {#getoskernelversion}

-Returns string with the current OS kernel version.
+Returns a string with the current OS kernel version.

 **Syntax**